web analytics

 Reporting and Paying SDLT on Staircasing

-Reporting and paying SDLT on staircasing transactions requires adhering to filing deadlines, using the appropriate payment methods, and avoiding penalties for late filing or payment.
+Reporting and paying SDLT on staircasing means hitting the 14-day filing deadline, using one of HMRC’s accepted payment methods, and avoiding the penalties that follow late submission or payment.

 Filing Deadlines